Cyances/NATO-ERA/README.md

 	<li>Configurable ERA arrangement and performance</li>
 	<li>Configurable ERA color (so you can match it to the custom skins you have)</li>
 	<li>Optional ERA weight penalty</li>
-	<li>Compatible with vanilla Abrams, M1A1 Abrams v1.1.4, M1A1 Abrams AMP v2.3.3, 50mm Bradley, M3A2 Bradley* and M6A2 ADATS mods</li>
+	<li>Compatible with vanilla Abrams, M1A1 Abrams v1.1.4+, M1A1 Abrams AMP v2.3.3+, 50mm Bradley, M3A2 Bradley and M6A2 ADATS mods</li>
 	<li>Only the ARAT-1, BRAT M3 and M5 bricks are modelled, not the custom skirts or anything else to minimize potential performance hit</li>
 	<li>Triangular pieces such as the M4 brick is not modelled since triangles are not native to Unity Editor</li>
  	</ul>